 - a summary of this page, including the number of requests, total size, and total time

-- a box enabling you to filter requests by URL
+- a box enabling you to filter requests by URL and by properties

 - an icon to show/hide the network request details pane.